maxonthegit/PPspliT/README.md

 [Usage instructions](PPspliT-howto.pdf) are also available.

-**Notice**: the add-in makes heavy use of the system clipboard.
+*Notice*: in all releases older than 2.0 the add-in makes heavy use of the system clipboard.
 Therefore, it is very important that you refrain from using it during the split and that no programs interfere with the clipboard at all.
+Effective since release 2.0, this requirement has been relaxed, and the system clipboard can be safely used while a slide deck is being split.

 **Warning**: running the add-in will modify your presentation.
 Even though it is generally possible to revert the changes using the undo feature (Ctrl+Z), it is